WoutB/WoutB/README.md

 ![Banner](https://github.com/WoutB/WoutB/blob/master/Banner.png)

 Hi 👋, I'm Wout!
-A 22 years old, ambitious developer that's passionate about everything digital.
-When I'm not writing bugs (and crushing them afterwards), I'm most likely watching movies, hiking/cycling or gardening.
-Also, I'm a cat person 🐈!
+A 22 years old, ambitious developer that's fascinated about programming and the tech that makes it possible.
+When I'm not 3D-printing plastic or experimenting with new technologies, I'm most likely watching movies, hiking/cycling or gardening.
+Oh and also, I'm a cat person 🐈!

 What I am familiar with / have used:
 • Angular, Node, Javascript, jQuery